World's #1 finishing resource since 1989

 finishing.com - Pine Beach, New Jersey

 A. Michael: We have had some experience with the phenomena of hydrogen embrittlement.
-A good reference book is "Hydrogen Embrittlement and Stress Corrosion Cracking" [link is to info about book at Amazon] by Gibala and Hehemann (ASM Publication).
+A good reference book is "Hydrogen Embrittlement and Stress Corrosion Cracking" [affil. link to book on Amazon] by Gibala and Hehemann (ASM Publication).
 It is quite detailed and informative.Brian Cardwell

 Ford Motor Company

 Q. I am looking for articles on "Hydrogen Embrittlement" in the plating process.John M. Grimes

 A. Over the years, the Airline Plating Forum has had several papers given on the subject.
 Available thru the AESF bookstore.
 There is a stray article in the plating magazines.
 Seems to me that the big book ASM library had some information on it.
 You might check the index for the various Sur-Fin abstracts.
 These probably will be more technical and less practical.James Watts

 Do corners and high current density areas get more hydrogen embrittlement?1998

 Q. During plating, are the corners of objects preferential sites for hydrogen and therefore more susceptible to hydrogen embrittlement?David M. French

 Current Solutions to Hydrogen Problems in Steels